 “How did you catch him?”
 Renny asked.

-“I set up a perimeter alarm as soon as the bay doors were closed and we began pressurization.
+“I used one of your previous load master’s tricks and set up a perimeter alarm as soon as the bay doors were closed and we began pressurization.
 I thought it would be a good idea with an expensive cargo and three passengers on board the ship.
 I didn’t suspect I’d catch our own engineer.”